ParundeepSingh/bank-property-eval-system-fe/README.md

 # Bank Property Evaluation System (FE)

-**Note**: **Because of Time Crunch.
-Couldn't complete the entire FE.
-Was mainly focusing on Backend.
-That is completed and done in a proper way.**

 ## Few Screenshots:

 ### Part - B : PVS Valuation Requests Screen (Fetches the Requests from Server)